 Our off-ship excursions were 2-3 hours and we did these twice each day.
 Pair that with the time we had to eat, and the day was easily full.
 Also, the guide’s preparation for our shore landings was easily 30 minutes.
 Before dinner there was a recap of the day (including a photo of the day by the photographer) and the agenda for the next day.
 Every other night, live music took place in the Polar Bear Pub after dinner.
 Lectures during my cruise were limited because the guides seemed to be busy a lot of the time we were on the ship, but we still had about three evening lectures.
 I would imagine there to be more on the ship’s Antarctica sailings.

 Bonus: A Mudroom & Large Gym

 Having not had a mudroom during my Antarctica cruise, I really appreciated this about Expedition.
 It was nice to be able to leave my boots and waterproof pants outside of my cabin.
 I can see how this would be even better on an Antarctica cruise because the boots can get a marked smell of guano from being ashore among the penguins, despite having to disinfect your boots upon re-entering the ship from each excursion.
 The mudroom is a simple problem solved and adds a feeling of cleanliness and tidiness throughout the ship.
 The gym aboard was also a standout as it’s quite large, with a variety of equipment (stationary bikes, treadmills, free weights, stretching mats).
-Some of my fellow passengers would also utilize the gym while I was in there, but it was always possible to find space for yourself.
+Some of my fellow passengers would also utilize the gym, but it was always possible to find space for myself.